A silent community. A murderer among them.

 - Download the Kindle edition.

-- The ISIS audio edition, read by Janine Birkett, is available direct from the publisher in a variety of formats or as an audio download from Audible.com.
+- The audio edition, read by Janine Birkett, is available from the Reading House in a variety of formats or as an audio download from Audible.com.

 "There is no shirking of the miseries and cruelties of real life in this series, but Cleeves displays them without resorting to any graphic violence.
 She has always rendered the landscape and inhabitants of the North East of England with a quiet skill but there is a sense of expansion in the writing of Harbour Street and a confidence that make it even more appealing than its predecessors."